If you want to know how condenser microphones and use them properly to create better-sounding mixes, then this guide is for you.

 I think both mics can be used to record anything you want and with proper mic placement, you will get great results.

-But in general, a large diaphragm is good for vocals and acoustic instruments and a small diaphragm is great for guitar amps and drums.
+But in general, a large diaphragm is a good vocal mic and for acoustic instruments and a small diaphragm is great for guitar amps and drums.

 Recording With Condenser Mics